apnadkarni/blt/man/combomenu.rst

   **-unpostcommand** *string*

-     Specifies the command to invoke when the menu is unposted.
+     Specifies the TCL command to invoke when the menu is unposted.
+If *string* is "", no command is invoked.
 The default is "".

   **-width** *numPixels*

-     Specifies the width in the menu.
-If *numPixels* is 0, the width of the menu is computed from the size of its items. *NumPixels* must be a valid screen distance, such as "2" or "1.2i".
-The default is "0".
+    Specifies the width in the *combomenu*.  *NumPixels* can be single value or a list.
+If *numPixels* is a single value it is a non-negative value indicating the width the menu.
+The value may have any of the forms accept able to **Tk_GetPixels**, such as "200" or "2.4i".
+If *numPixels* is a 2 element list, then this sets the minimum and maximum limits for the width of the menu.
+The menu will be at least the minimum width and less than or equal to the maximum.
+If *numPixels* is a 3 element list, then this specifies minimum, maximum, and nominal width or the menu.
+The nominal size overrides the calculated width of the menu.
+If *numPixels* is "", then the width of the menu is calculated based on all the menu items.
+The default is "".

   **-xscrollbar** *widget*